pozsarzs/modshell/README.md

 This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII, Modbus/RTU and Modbus/TCP protocols [^3].
+The basic communication protocol of the program is Modbus, but DCON was also implemented due to communication with other devices (e.g. ADAM).
+The range of foreign protocols may be expanded later.
 The program can - even automatically - read, write or copy data from one device to another (e.g. transferring settings).
 When copying, the source and destination register areas can be different.

 The ModShell program has a *traditional (CLI)* or *full-screen (TUI) command-line* interface and is also *suitable for running pre-created scripts* independently